We introduce the SynthMT dataset to study the readiness of automated microtubule analysis with state-of-the-art foundation models.

 Apply intensity and contrast variations.

-Optimizing θ aligns synthetic image distributions with real, unlabeled microscopy data.
+Optimizing θ aligns synthetic image distributions with real microscopy data without the need for annotations.

 Our work is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Project-ID 528483508 - FIP 12.
 We would like to thank Dominik Fachet and Gil Henkin from the Reber lab for providing data, and also thank the further study participants Moritz Becker, Nathaniel Boateng, and Miguel Aguilar.
 The Reber lab thanks staff at the Advanced Medical Bioimaging Core Facility (CharitΓ©, Berlin) for imaging support and the Max Planck Society for funding.
 Furthermore, we thank Kristian Hildebrand and Chaitanya A. Athale (IISER Pune, India) and his lab for helpful discussions, and the authors of the SCAM project page for their template.